 Yes.
 If you have a lien against you for back support, you will have to pay before receiving workers’ compensation depending on how much you owe.
-Your workers’ compensation attorney can help you negotiate the terms of the payoff.
+Your workers’ comp attorney can help you negotiate the terms of the payoff.

 Will child support be taken out of my workers’ compensation settlement?

 Yes and you should keep this in mind when negotiating a workers’ compensation settlement.
 The insurance company may receive an order from a domestic relations court to deduct child support from your payments.
 A workers’ compensation judge will require a search of records to see if you owe money under a current custody agreement.
 You will be required to pay immediately.